veertuinc/anka-docs/intel/CI Plugins and Integrations/Jenkins/_index.md

 - You should run it once and check how much time the operation takes.
 The push can be a few gigabytes and might take some time on slower networks.
 - Only one Tag can push at a time.
 You can execute multiple creations for the same Template, but those requests end up executing serially.
 - If your build/preparation is fast and resulting templates/tags small, you can consider running creation a few times a day or even based on commits.
 If your creation is slow, consider running one per day (you can schedule it for a time that Jenkins is not busy).

+## Answers to Frequently Asked Questions

+- SSH is only needed to install the jenkins "remoting" agent inside of the VM.
+If you're losing the agent mid-job, it is not SSH related.